PARKING POLICY AND DRIVING REGULATION

 5.10 Bicycle Traffic: Vehicle operators will share the roadways with bicycle operators and respect their rights to roadway access.

-5.11 Noise: Vehicle operators will observe the university's noise ordinance.
-Public address will be by permit only.
+5.11 Noise: Vehicle operators will observe the University’s noise ordinance.
+The use of public address systems will be by permit only.

 5.14 Bicycle Operators: Bicycles will be operated on streets (when available) moving in the same direction as the flow of vehicular traffic.
 Obey the rules of the road for bicycles.
 When only pedestrian areas are available, proceed slowly, yielding to pedestrians.

-5.15 Small Vehicles: Vehicle operators will exercise caution when encountering small vehicles on university streets.
-Small vehicle operators will exercise caution and yield to pedestrians when on and off streets.
+5.15 Small Vehicles: Vehicle operators will exercise caution when encountering small vehicles on University streets.
+Small vehicle operators will exercise caution and yield to golf carts and pedestrians when on and off streets

-5.16 No Smoking in University Vehicles - This includes any automobile, truck, van, bus or golf cart owned or leased by the university.
-To View designated smoking areas, go to www.usm.edu/student-health-services/smoking-policy.
+5.16 No Smoking in University Vehicles: This includes any automobile, truck, van, bus or golf cart owned or leased by the University.
+To view designated smoking areas, go to usm.edu/student-health-services/smoking-policy.

 b.
 Inability to find a legal parking space